-In 1939, Gaines founded the Chicago Council of Negro Organizations and remained its first president until 1953, and used her position to protest the inequality caused by segregated schooling.
+In 1939, Gaines founded the Chicago Council of Negro Organizations.
+She was president until 1953 and used her position to protest the inequality caused by segregated schooling.
 She was able to secure improved facilities and establish one of the first integrated nursery schools.

-In 1940 Gaines became the first African American woman to run for the Illinois State Legislature.
-Although she lost that election, she became one of the organizers of the first march on Washington in 1941, and led 50 Chicago-area protesters to Washington, D.C., to meet with other demonstrators from across the nation.
+In 1940, Gaines became the first African American woman to run for the Illinois State Legislature.
+Although she lost that election, she became one of the organizers of the first March on Washington in 1941, and led 50 Chicago-area protesters to Washington, D.C. to meet with other demonstrators from across the nation.
 They formed committees that visited heads of government agencies to protest discrimination against blacks in employment.
-The national March on Washington Movement eventually resulted in President Franklin Roosevelt’s Executive Order 8802 which banned discrimination in companies which received federal funds.
+The national March on Washington Movement eventually resulted in President Franklin Roosevelt’s Executive Order 8802, which banned discrimination in companies that received federal funds.

 She also championed the condition of women, and in 1947 she testified before the United Nations about discrimination and oppression of women of color in the US, becoming one of the first individuals in the world to address that issue before this international body.

 In 1958, at the age of 66, Gaines received the George Washington Medal of Honor for her lifelong efforts in improving her community.
-In the following year, she received the Fisk University Distinguished Alumni Service Award, and in 1962 Wilberforce University awarded her an honorary degree.
+The following year she received the Fisk University Distinguished Alumni Service Award, and in 1962, Wilberforce University awarded her an honorary degree.

 Irene McCoy Gaines died of cancer on April 7, 1964, in Chicago at the age of 72.